juancarlospaco/plz/README.md

 I dunno.
 (Not supported)

+- This works on Mac?.

+Yes.

 - This works with SSL ?.

 Yes.

-- This requires Nimble ?.

-No.

 - This requires Nim ?.